treehouses/treehouses.github.io/pages/vi/orientation.md

 ## Welcome to the Treehouses Intern Team!

 Congratulations!
 You have completed the first steps and have been selected to join the Open Learning Exchange's Systems Engineering team.
-Please remember that we expect interns to contribute at least 16 hours a week for a minimum duration of 3 months, in which time you will be working on the Treehouses repositories to solve issues and devellop tools for the Open Learning Exchange.
+Please remember that we expect interns to contribute at least 16 hours a week for a minimum duration of 3 months, in which time you will be working on the Treehouses repositories to solve issues and develop tools for the Open Learning Exchange.

-If you do not think that this is a commitment that you can currently honour, we would be happy to have you later when circumstances will allow you to fully participate.
+If you do not think that this is a commitment that you can currently honor, we are happy to accept you later on when you are able to!

 ## Get to Know the Team